 To explore Powder Mountain’s southeastern terrain grab a quick bump up the Sunrise platter tow.
 Take a few mellow laps in Mary’s Bowl or explore the uncrowded terrain off the Village lift.
 Both Mary’s and the Village lifts offer excellent intermediate terrain that is seldom crowded.
 This is a wonderful zone for intermediates to hone their skills and enjoy a sense of solitude.
 When you’ve had your fill, head down Cobabe Canyon towards the base of the Paradise lift.
 There are nicely gladed trees on the Bluebell and Thimbleberry runs.

 Expert skiers will want to spend time investigating Powder Country’s ungroomed terrain, catching the complimentary shuttle from the road back to the base area.
-Powder snow can often be found in this zone several days after a storm, if the temperatures remain cold.
-For a truly novel experience, expert skiers and riders will want to pay for a single cat ride up to Lightning Ridge.
-When the terrain has been opened by ski patrol, experienced skiers may even opt to bootpack to the top of 9,422’ James Peak.
-Black diamond terrain, endless powder stashes, chutes and tree skiing can be found off Lightning Ridge.
+Powder snow can often be found in this zone several days after a storm if the temperatures remain cold.
+For a truly novel experience, expert skiers and riders will want to pay for a Single Ride Cat Skiing / Raintree Snowcat.
+Experienced skiers may even opt to bootpack to the top of 9,422’ James Peak when ski patrol deems conditions safe.
+Black diamond terrain, endless powder stashes, chutes and tree skiing can be found around Lightning Ridge.
 The Paradise lift offers the greatest quantity of lift-accessed black diamond terrain off either side of the ridge.

 Consider riding the UTA Ski Bus to avoid driving and help reduce highway and parking congestion.
 In the winter months, the Utah Transit Authority (UTA), runs daily service from November or December until March.